Legal Marijuana Now Party: Platform

 The Legal Marijuana Now Party's platform centers around marijuana legalization, including hemp legalization.
 The party has advocated legalizing the home cultivation of marijuana and expunging past cannabis convictions.
 It has also advocated broader anti-drug prohibition policies including abolishing the Drug Enforcement Administration and banning employee drug testing.

 The party defines its platform as the United States Bill of Rights in its constitution.

 Structure and composition

 Movement

 Grassroots organizations are associated with bottom-up rather than top-down decision making.
 The Legal Marijuana Now Party seeks to engage ordinary people in political discourse to the greatest extent possible.

 Leadership

 All decisions on important organizational and financial subjects must be reached by a leadership Head Council, which consists of Legal Marijuana Now Party members with at least three consecutive years participation in the party and officers elected by the members at an annual convention held in June.

+Krystal Gabel, of Nebraska, was appointed to national Legal Marijuana Now Party chairperson in 2021 through 2023.
+Rudy Reyes became party chairperson in 2024.